ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" constructor(editor: IJsonCloneEditor, baseOptions: IJsonEditorOptions, runtimeContext?: IJsonContext);
     get context(): IJsonContext | undefined;
-    defer(obj: JsonObject): void;
-    get deferred(): JsonObject[];
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject" defer(obj: JsonObject): void;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject" get deferred(): JsonObject[];
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject"
+    //
     // @internal
     protected readonly _deferred: JsonObject[];
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"